nv-tlabs/LLaMA-Mesh/README.md

 </p>

 ## Inference
-We suggest using Gradio UI for a visualized inference.
+We suggest using Gradio UI for visualizing inference.
 ```
 python app.py
 ```